scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION's authentication mechanisms aim at protecting the whole end to end path at each hop.
 SCION Autonomous systems are organised in Isolation Domains (ISDs), that independently define their own roots of trust.
 ISD members share an uniform trust environment (i.e., a common jurisdiction).
 They can transparently define trust relationships between parts of the network by deciding wether to trust other ISDs.
-SCION therefore relies on an unique trust model, which is markably different from other PKI.
+SCION therefore relies on an unique trust model, which is different from other PKI.
 We clarify the motivation behind this in [Authentication](#pki)

 All above mentioned core components are deployed in production (i.e., they are in use within the the SSFN, the Swiss Finance Network).
 There are commercial implementations of all core components (including a high performance data-plane).